mohlcyber/TrustedSource-Phantom/README.md

 **Phantom** is a community powered security automation and orchestration platform. https://www.phantom.us/

-**McAfee TrustedSource** is an online reputation service for URL categorization and risk level determination
+**McAfee TrustedSource** is an online reputation service for URL categorization and risk level determination. https://trustedsource.org/

 ## Prerequisites